Stonewall Inn: Uprising

 The Stonewall riots started in the early morning hours of June 28, 1969.
 According to a Daily News article from the time, the NYPD had obtained a warrant to raid the bar because it was illegally serving liquor; later accounts said the raid was precipitated by an anonymous tip that the Mafia was trading stolen bonds.
+Murphy was allegedly involved with the bonds from a gay sex-trafficking scheme.
 In any case, it was the first time the NYPD did not give the managers advance notice of a raid.
 Around 1:20 a.m., a team of eight undercover officers, led by Pine, raided the bar.
 As was customary, the police began to check patrons' identification.
 The routine raid did not go as planned, as patrol wagons for the arrested patrons took longer to arrive than expected.
 A scuffle broke out when a butch lesbian in handcuffs was escorted from the door of the bar to the waiting police wagon several times.
 The police tried to restrain some of the crowd and knocked a few people down, which incited bystanders even more.
 Eventually, the police were barricaded inside; the crowd was not cleared until 4:00 a.m.

 Almost everything in the Stonewall Inn was broken in the riots, and what little liquor remained was given away for free afterward.
 Stonewall's windows were covered with boards the night of the riots, and graffitied messages in support of LGBT rights and gay bars appeared on the bar's facade the day afterward.
 The riot was covered in the city's major media outlets, including in radio and newspapers.
 Another demonstration took place on June 29; it attracted hundreds of protesters of all sexualities.
 Activity in Greenwich Village was sporadic over the next two days due to inclement weather, but another riot took place on July 2.
 The riots ultimately ended on July 3, when the NYPD dispersed the protests.
 Allen Ginsberg, a beat poet who witnessed the riots, said that "the guys there were so beautiful—they've lost that wounded look that fags all had 10 years ago".